sijopkd/3d-object-detection-for-autonomous-vehicles/README.md

 - Final model was an ensemble of models from epochs 8,9,10, 29 and 30
 - Scored mAP of 0.046 on public leaderboard and 0.045 on the private leaderboard
+- Ranked in the top 20% among all the participants

 ## Future work